kerry-he/qics/docs/source/guide/matrices.rst

        [0.        , 0.70710678, 0.70710678, 0.        ],
        [0.        , 0.        , 0.        , 1.        ]])

-Alternatively, we can use :func:`qics.vectorize.eye` to directly generate this matrix.
+Alternatively, we can use :obj:`qics.vectorize.eye` to directly generate this matrix.

 >>> qics.vectorize.eye(2)